ten-protocol/go-ten/README.md

 ### Building and running a local faucet
 Deploying and interacting with contracts on Obscuro requires OBX to be allocated to an account via the faucet.
 The faucet image should be pulled (or optionally built from scratch), and the container built and started to allow requests to be made to it.
-To build and run use;
+To pull the testnet faucet and run use;

 ```
 cd tools/faucet
 docker pull testnetobscuronet.azurecr.io/obscuronet/faucet_testnet:latest
-./container_run.sh
+./container_run.sh -image testnetobscuronet.azurecr.io/obscuronet/faucet_testnet:latest
 ```

 The faucet runs a web server within the container, with a port mapping of 8080 set to allow POST requests to be made to